Troglitazone: History

 A 30-tablet pharmacy stock bottle of Rezulin (troglitazone) (400 mg) from Parke-Davis.
 Manufactured 1997.
 Shown also is one broken tablet.
 Tablet branding is PD353.

 Troglitazone was developed by Daiichi Sankyo (Japan).
 In the United States, it was introduced and manufactured by Parke-Davis in the late 1990s but turned out to be associated with an idiosyncratic reaction leading to drug-induced hepatitis.
 The Food and Drug Administration (FDA) medical officer assigned to evaluate troglitazone, John Gueriguian, did not recommend its approval due to potentially high liver toxicity; Parke-Davis complained to the FDA, and Gueriguian was subsequently removed from his post.
 A panel of experts approved it in January 1997.
 Once the prevalence of adverse liver effects became known, troglitazone was withdrawn from the British market in December 1997, from the United States market in 2000, and from the Japanese market soon afterwards.
 It did not get approval in the rest of Europe.

-Troglitazone was developed as the first anti-diabetic drug having a mechanism of action involving the enhancement of insulin resistance.
+Troglitazone was developed as the first anti-diabetic drug having a mechanism of action involving a decrease in insulin resistance.
 At the time, it was widely believed that such drugs, by addressing the primary metabolic defect associated with Type 2 diabetes, would have numerous benefits including avoiding the risk of hypoglycemia associated with insulin and earlier oral antidiabetic drugs.
 It was further believed that reducing insulin resistance would potentially reduce the very high rate of cardiovascular disease that is associated with diabetes.

 Parke-Davis/Warner Lambert submitted the diabetes drug Rezulin for FDA review on July 31, 1996.
 The medical officer assigned to the review, Dr. John L. Gueriguian, cited Rezulin's potential to harm the liver and the heart, and he questioned its viability in lowering blood sugar for patients with adult-onset diabetes, recommending against the drug's approval.
 After complaints from the drugmaker, Gueriguian was removed on November 4, 1996, and his review was purged by the FDA.
 Gueriguian and the company had a single meeting at which Gueriguian used "intemperate" language; the company said its objections were based on inappropriate remarks made by Gueriguian.
 Parke-Davis said at the advisory committee that the risk of liver toxicity was comparable to placebo and that additional data of other studies confirmed this.
 According to Peter Gøtzsche, when the company provided these additional data one week after approval, they showed a substantially greater risk for liver toxicity.